singh1114/best/_thoughts/reach-out-to-your-customer-using-telegram-with-goweasel.md

 I recently integrated [GoWeasel pop up](https://notifier.taskforge.co/) to my website which can allow my readers to get the latest updates of my blog using telegram with a single click.

-All you have to do is to click on the `Get updates using telegram` widget's button and start a chat with my channel and every time I come up with new updates I will directly send them to your chatbox.
+All you have to do is to click on the `Get updates using telegram` widget's button and start a chat with my channel on telegram and every time I come up with new updates I will directly send them to your chatbox.

 ## How do you reach your readers?